 - Existing support and resources available to the patient and family, including financial resources, insurance coverage, and access to nonemergency medical care (including primary care and home health care), mental health services, transportation, and other relevant social services.

 - Assessment of the patient's ability to manage his or her own health care.
-Information provided in January 2013 indicates that the patient is given the EuroQol (EQ-5D) Health Assessment Questionnaire to rate current health status and ability to manage his or her health care needs.
+Patients are given the EuroQol (EQ-5D) Health Assessment Questionnaire to rate current health status and ability to manage his or her health care needs.
 This same assessment is given to the patient at the end of enrollment to see how the assessment has changed.

-- Ongoing support via home visits and telephone calls: Based on the needs identified in the care plan, a community paramedic conducts periodic 30- to 60-minute home visits with patients, with the frequency of visits determined by need.
+- Ongoing support via home visits and telephone calls: Based on the needs identified in the care plan, a mobile health care paramedic conducts periodic 30- to 60-minute home visits with patients, with the frequency of visits determined by need.
 (The same paramedic may not conduct each visit, but all have access to the patient's information, and most know all patients enrolled.)
 Visits initially occur two or three times a week, with the frequency tapering off to one or two visits a week over time.
-The community paramedic may make telephone calls instead of in-person visits if the patient is making adequate progress.
+The mobile health care paramedic may make telephone calls instead of in-person visits if the patient is making adequate progress.
 Visits provide an opportunity to ensure that the patient and family are following the plan.
 As appropriate, the paramedic will intervene, providing referrals and support in accessing needed services.
 For many patients, visits also provide an opportunity for much needed social interaction.
-All community paramedic contacts with patients are entered into the patient's EMR, including current vital signs, medications, and other relevant information.
-Patients are also given a 10-digit telephone number to call to request a community paramedic home or telephone visit as an alternative to calling 911.
+All mobile health care paramedic contacts with patients are entered into the patient's EMR, including current vital signs, medications, and other relevant information.
+Patients are also given a 10-digit telephone number to call to request a mobile health care paramedic home or telephone visit as an alternative to calling 911.

-- Special protocols for patients with CHF: Information provided in January 2013 indicates that community paramedics who work with CHF patients are able to take point-of-care blood values (e.g., blood urea nitrogen [BUN], potassium levels) at the patient's side and use standing order protocols to adjust doses of diuretic medications based on a patient's weight gain and other indicators.
+- Special protocols for patients with CHF: Mobile health care paramedics who work with CHF patients are able to take point-of-care blood values (e.g., blood urea nitrogen [BUN], potassium levels) at the patient's side and use standing order protocols to adjust doses of diuretic medications based on a patient's weight gain and other indicators.
 The paramedic, in consultation with the patient's primary care physician and EMS medical director, can also use intravenous diuretic therapy in the home with a 3- to 5-hour reassessment home visit and an appointment with the primary care physician within 1 day.

 - Multiple paths for leaving the program: At some point, patients receiving services (designated "active" patients) formally leave the program.
 This process can occur in several ways, as outlined below:

-- "Graduating" from the program: Most patients successfully graduate, which occurs when the community paramedic believes that they can effectively manage their own health and health care without proactive support.
+- "Graduating" from the program: Most patients successfully graduate, which occurs when both the patient and the mobile health care paramedic believe that the patient can effectively manage his or her own health and health care without proactive support.
 Part of that assessment is the use of the EuroQol (EQ-5D) Assessment of Health Status.
 Graduation typically occurs in about 30 to 60 days, with the shortest time being 2 weeks and the longest time being 6 to 8 months.
 Graduates can call a special 24-hour nonemergency number that will trigger a paramedic or ambulance visit within an hour to check on their well-being and an intervention as necessary.
 Before graduating, some individuals may be placed on "watch" status, which means they are almost ready to graduate, but their 911 use remains elevated or has recently increased, suggesting they still need some support.

-- Designation as a system abuser: Those who do not change their habits and continue to call 911 repeatedly may be terminated from the program.
+- Designation as a system abuser: Those who do not change their habits and continue to call 911 repeatedly may be transitioned into another program.
 These individuals are either designated as "pending system abusers," meaning they do not have any medical issues that require ongoing care, or as "system abusers," meaning they have ongoing medical issues.
-If a pending abuser calls 911, the community paramedic goes to the home (in addition to the regular response team) to conduct a full medical evaluation and then works with the medical director to determine the right course of action.
+If an abuser calls 911, the mobile health care paramedic responds to the call (in addition to the regular response team) to conduct a full medical evaluation and then works with the medical director to determine the right course of action.
 System abusers are assigned to a designated home hospital; whenever they call 911, the ambulance takes them to that facility so they can be monitored by providers familiar with their condition.

-- Regular case discussions with hospital caseworkers: Once or twice a month, MedStar's Community Health Program coordinator meets with hospital, ED, and cardiac ICU caseworkers to discuss patients enrolled in the program.
+- Regular case discussions with hospital caseworkers: Once or twice a month, MedStar's Mobile Healthcare Program coordinator meets with hospital, ED, and cardiac ICU caseworkers to discuss patients enrolled in the program.
 The caseworkers provide information on recent ED visits or hospitalizations, including diagnoses, treatments and tests performed, medications prescribed, and discharge and followup instructions.
-This information, which is entered into the EMR, helps the community paramedics determine the appropriate level of ongoing support and identify those who may be abusing the system by seeking care (e.g., medications) at multiple facilities.
-The Community Health Program coordinator also shares relevant information with hospital-based caseworkers about recent contacts that the community paramedics have had with patients.
+This information, which is entered into the EMR, helps the mobile health care paramedics determine the appropriate level of ongoing support and identify those who may be abusing the system by seeking care (e.g., medications) at multiple facilities.
+The Mobile Healthcare Program coordinator also shares relevant information with hospital-based caseworkers about recent contacts that the mobile health care paramedics have had with patients.

 - Ongoing monitoring via electronic database: The coordinator regularly reviews an electronic database to check on the progress of individual patients and update classifications as appropriate.
 This information is regularly shared with the associate medical director.